PhysicsDaily/PhysicsDaily.github.io/docs/about.md

 Welcome to Physics Daily!

-This website is a comprehensive resource for studying physics, following the structure of "University Physics" by Sears & Zemansky.
+This website is a comprehensive resource for studying physics, covering mechanics, thermodynamics, electromagnetism, optics, and modern physics.

 ## Our Mission